otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Query the server for its storage status

-### High-level overview

 ![Get status of prekey messages](./img/status-prekey.svg)

 1. Client uses a DAKEZ to authenticate with the server.
+See section "Interacive DAKE".
-2. Server responds with number of prekey messages stored for the long-term public key and identity used on the DAKEZ.
+2. Server responds with a "storage status message" containing the number of prekey messages stored for the long-term public key and identity used on the DAKEZ.

-### Interactive DAKE

-TODO: is it the same DAKE as the one used to publish?
-Is there a different state machine?
-If the dake has 2 different kinds of msg-3, we need to say which one is valid here and there.

 ## A prekey server for OTRv4 over XMPP